-Today's Gospel reading is Matthew 9:27-35, and the whole 9th chapter shows how Christ bore with human weaknesses and failings.
+The whole 9th chapter shows how Christ bore with human weaknesses and failings.
 In the early verses of Chapter 9, the Pharisees have made the insulting accusation that He is a blasphemer, and have questioned His practice of eating with tax collectors and sinners.
 In their weak understanding, they rush to accuse with hostile questions rather than acknowledge miraculous healings.

 Jesus continues His work despite the insults.
 He heals a woman with a debilitating hemorrhage, then raises the dead daughter of a ruler of the synagogue.
 Though the crowds have seen previous miracles, they show their weak faith by laughing at Him when He says that the girl is "not dead but sleeping."
 But the girl's father, like the woman with a hemorrhage, has shown real faith and it is that, not the crowd's weakness and derisive laughter, which draws Jesus' attention and effort.

-Today's verses, 27-35, tell the story of two blind men who ask Jesus to heal them.
+Verses 27-35 tell the story of two blind men who ask Jesus to heal them.
 This time, He asks them directly about their faith: "Do you believe that I am able to do this?"
 When they answer that they do believe, He touches their eyes, heals them, and says, "According to your faith be it done to you."